peetorres/SatoshiWallet/README.md

 Was created an additional context to exemplify interaction between Scenes and making an usage of Coordinator Pattern to reduce navigation responsability of each scene.

+Some decision made just for fun, was fetch an crypto asset list of `https://docs.coincap.io/`, then get the symbols and try to fetch the Bitfinex API with them.
+Some error was that the tickers don't respect the SYMBOLUSD as query param, so I've cached some values to force show.

+Position, Names, Assets and Symbol are informations of CoinCapAPI, prices and variations are informations of Bitfinex API.
+Details Scene informations such as Supply or explorer value are from CoinCapAPI as well.

 ### Pods
 The usage of some pods was only to improve coding speed, taking care of some points.